Where to stay in Palermo: the best neighbourhoods (2026)

 A contemporary four-star facing the Politeama: ample rooms, parking and the via Libertà boutiques at your feet.

-A renovated tower on the harbour front, ten minutes' walk from the Politeama: the tidy, predictable option, often the grid's cheapest four-star.
+A tower on the harbour front, ten minutes' walk from the Politeama: two beach bars and a rooftop terrace, often the cheapest option in the area.

 Pros